infinum/eightshift-docs/website/docs/basics/library.md

 @import '@eightshift/frontend-libs/styles/index.scss';
 ```

-But if you use our default `init_theme` setup, you are all set.
+But if you use our default `setup_theme` setup, you are all set.
 Eightshift Frontend Libs are in your project injected in the `_shared.scss` file.

 ## We have some defaults